realkarimsaleh/HomeLab-Chronicles/Setup-Guides/README.md

 ### Device Management
 - [Set macOS Hostname](Device-Management/Set-macOS-Hostname/Set-macOS-Hostname.md): Instructions on setting the macOS hostname through the command line interface (CLI).
+- [Breaking into Windows System](Breaking-Into-Windows-Device/Breaking-Into-Windows-Device.md): A guide for accessing a Windows System to allow temporary administrative access to reset the Administrator account.

 ### Automation